fpotera/mb-jvm-language/README.md

 Its target is to build a compiler for Message Builder language to run on Java VM.

-This new programming language have a name JMessageBuilder.
+This new programming language is named JMessageBuilder.